rlberry-py/rlberry/docs/basics/quick_start.rst

         state = next_s
     video = env.save_video("video_chain.mp4", framerate=5)

-The agent has two actions, go to the left of to the right, but it might move to a random direction according to a failure probability ``fail_prob=0.1``.
+The agent has two actions, *go left* or *go right*, but it may happen to move in a random direction according to a failure probability ``fail_prob=0.1``.

 .. video:: ../video_chain_quickstart.mp4
    :width: 600

 Defining an agent and a baseline
 --------------------------------

-We will compare a RandomAgent (which plays random action) to the :class:`~rlberry.agents.ucbvi.ucbvi.UCBVIAgent`, which is a algorithm that is designed to perform an efficient exploration.
-Our goal is then to assess the performance of the two algorithms.
+We compare a ``RandomAgent`` (that plays random actions) to the :class:`~rlberry.agents.ucbvi.ucbvi.UCBVIAgent`, which is an algorithm designed for efficient exploration.
+We would like to show you how to assess the performance of the two algorithms.

 .. code:: python